jentery/506v3/index.md

 * Brenda Laurel's "The Nature of the Beast" (35 pages; from *Computers as Theatre* 1991),
 * Adrienne Shaw's "Encoding and Decoding Affordances: Stuart Hall and Interactive Media Technologies" (11 pages; in *Media, Culture, and Society* 39.4 2017), and
 * Ivan O. Taylor Jr.'s "Video Games, Fair Use, and The Internet: The Plight of the Let's Play" (25 pages; in *Illinois Journal of Law, Technology, and Policy* 2015)

+## Week 6 (October 13th): First Player Stories Workshop

+*Before seminar*, please:
+* Play Nina Freeman's *Mangia* (Twine version, 2014),
+* Read "*Mangia* by Nina Freeman, Played by Lana Polansky" (44 pages; from *Videogames for Humans* 2015, edited by merritt k),
+* Read Austin Walker's "Me, on the Screen: Race in *Animal Crossing: New Leaf*" (12 pages; self-published in 2013 and republished in *The New Statesman* 2013),
+* Start responding to Prompt 4, and
+* Optional: check out *Animal Crossing*, *Street Fighter*, *Final Fantasy*, *Star Wars: Knights of the Old Republic*, and *Mass Effect* (all mentioned in "Me, on the Screen").

+What's a player story?
+How might you compose one?
+Why?
+And for whom?

+*During our sixth meeting*, we'll hold a workshop on composing player stories.
+We'll look at examples (including Polansky's engagement with *Mangia*; 20 minutes) and then dedicate about two hours to addressing issues such as:
+* Describing the games and interactive fictions you're playing (e.g., their verbs, avatars, characters, dialogue, cameras, controls, gameplay loops, items, inventories, DKART [Terrell], ECOTAG [Hamilton], pacing, story beats, scenes, leveling, randomization, (extra)diegetic interfaces, art, audio, engines, minigames, and metagames),
+* Describing how your games and fictions tell stories and involve players in that process,
+* Getting permissions and attributing other people's work as part of your research,
+* Making player stories with care for your audience's accessibility needs,
+* Navigating attention economics, including "like and subscribe" platforms,
+* Strategic uses of media, software, and narrative in player stories, including the personal, educational, and critical elements of play, and
+* Axiology, reflexivity, affect, and accountability in player stories.

+We'll revisit the [related resources](#related-resources) in this outline (10 minutes), and I'll also circulate the prompt for your player story that's due by December 15th.

+*Prompt 4*: It's time to pick a game or fiction for your player story!
+Use 300-500 words (excluding references) to identify and describe that game or fiction and then briefly explain why you selected it.
+Why is the game interesting or relevant today, and why might it warrant a player story?
+You are welcome to co-author your response, especially if you decide to produce a player story with someone else in the seminar (no more than two people per story, please).
+Bring the name of the game (or even the game itself) to today's meeting, where you'll have an opportunity to produce draft material for this prompt.
+Please include your primary and secondary sources in a references section.
+I advise spending two hours or less writing your response, which you might want to polish *after* today's workshop.
+Your audience is other people in this seminar, including me, but you may want to write a bit more academically for this one.
+(You'll submit the response on November 3rd.)

+Further reading (not required or expected; just more context if you'd like it):
+* Andrea Braithwaite's "It's about Ethics in Journalism?
+Gamergaters and Geek Masculinity" (10 pages; in *Social Media + Society* October-December 2016),
+* Naomi Clark's "Storytelling" (35 pages; from *A Game Design Vocabulary*, with Anna Anthropy, 2014),
+* Amanda C. Cote's "Strategies for Play: Finding Space and Exercising Active Audience Power" (20 pages; from *Gaming Sexism: Gender and Identity in the Era of Casual Video Games* 2020),
+* Anna Gibbs's "After Affect" (19 pages; from *The Affect Theory Reader* 2010),
+* Brendan Keogh's "Across Worlds and Bodies" (32 pages; from *A Play of Bodies: How We Perceive Videogames* 2018),
+* Patrick Klepek's "*Call of Duty* Devs Tell Us What It's Like to Make a Game in the Wake of a Mass Shooting" (8 pages; in *Waypoint: Games by Vice* 2022),
+* Anastasia Salter and Bridget Blodgett's "Actually, It's about Toxic Geek Masculinity ..."
+(16 pages; from *Toxic Geek Masculinity in Media Sexism, Trolling, and Identity Policing* 2017), and
+* Kurt Dean Squire's "Well Played as a Research Method" (10 pages; from *Well Played Retrospective* 2021, edited by Drew Davidson et al.)